mrasamny/csci-121-SkillBuilder1/README.md

 Paint needed: 0.51 gallons
 ```

-3. Extend to also calculate and output the number of 1 gallon cans needed to paint the wall.
+3. Extend to also calculate and output the number of 1-gallon cans needed to paint the wall.
 Hint: Use a math function to round up to the nearest gallon.
 (2 pts)

 ```
 Enter wall height (feet):